JoeBillingsley/JoeTheAverage.github.io/_drafts/2018-03-22-Modelling-NFV-Networks.md

 w_sdn = (MM1(μ, λ_sdn ) + w_vsw ) · p_sdn

 Substitute that all back into equation 2 and it's done.

-## Long and Many Services
-Equation 2 only gives us the waiting time for chains where only one pass through the network is required i.e. a service with only two network functions.
-It can't tell us anything about services with several network functions and, more than likely, that's what we're going to see in reality.

-The first difference that this makes is that packets will have to make more than one pass through the network.
-We already calculated the latency for a single pass through the network with equation 2.
-If one pass takes that long, several passes should just be that times the number of passes.
-As packets start at a VNF the number of passes is given by:

-However longer services also means that packets stay in the network for longer.
-This also affects the arrival rate at each of the components.
-Imagine for a moment that all of the VNFs send a packet to another VNF every cycle.
-Imagine also that these packets have to visit two VNFs in order to complete the service:

-After the first cycle all of the VNFs would have sent and received one packet:

-At the second cycle they would all send two packets.
-One new packet, and one that they received before

-At the third cycle they would all send two packets again.
-One new packet and one that they received in the second cycle.
-The packet from the first cycle will have visited three VNFs and will not be forwarded any further.

-So the longer the service the more packets are being produced.
-From this example it seems to make sense that the *effective production rate* is increased the longer the service is.
-More precisely the effective production rate is given by the number of passes through the network a service requires.

-What about if we have multiple services of different lengths in the same network?
-Imagine if half of the VNFs produced packets that belonged to a service that was two long and half that was three long.
-After the first cycle all of the VNFs would have sent and received one packet.
-But after the second cycle half of the VNFs would send two packets and half of them would only send one.
-The average effective production rate would be 1.5 packets per cycle.

-If we say that when a packet is first produced it has probability p(service_i) of belonging to service i, the average effective production rate is dependant on the expected number of passes through the network.
-More formally:

-Like the effective production rate, the average latency is dependant on the average number of passes through the network.
-Bringing everything together we get the average latency for one or more services of varying lengths with an SDN controller in the mix as:

-Latency = latency_base(\beta_eff, \mu_vnf, \mu_vsw, \mu_sdn) * \sum_i length(i) * p_(service_i)

-Nice.

 ## It works!
 We can test the model by implementing it and comparing the results to a simulation that uses the same assumptions.
 The simulation works by modelling each event e.g. when a packet arrives at a switch and when it leaves.
 Since the model is just maths it can be implemented in about 8 lines of code and runs very fast whilst the simulation is a bit trickier and you need to run it for a while until it stabilises.
 For this work I used Matlab to program the model and OMNeT++, a network emulation tool, to build the simulation.
 Finally we can track the expected and actual latency and compare the results: